Uxipu/CalculatorApp/README.md

 2. Use the numeric buttons to input numbers and the operator buttons for arithmetic operations.
 3. Press the "=" button to calculate the result.
 4. Press the "C" button to clear the input.
+5. Press the "DEL" button to remove the last character